farahaithamm/Synchronous-FIFO-SV-Based-Verification/README.md

 The **SystemVerilog testbench** is designed to verify the functionality of the Synchronous FIFO through a self-checking and coverage-driven environment.

 1. The **top module** generates the clock and provides it to the testbench interface.
-2. The **testbench** resets the FIFO, randomizes the input signals, performs write/read operations, and finally asserts the `test_finished` signal to indicate completion.
+2. The **testbench** resets the FIFO, randomizes the input signals, performs write/read operations.
 3. A **monitor** continuously samples the interface signals, validates the output data, and records coverage metrics.

 ### Main Components